cloudberrydb/cloudberrydb/README.md

 ### Caveats

-* No Space Left On Device
+* No Space Left On Device:
     On macOS the docker-machine vm can periodically become full with unused images.
     You can clear these images with a combination of docker commands.
     ```bash